Mr Velota Sung FRCS(Ed), FRCOphth, MSc(Warwick)

 What is Glaucoma?

-Glaucoma is a condition when the optic nerve suffers progressive damage with loss of nerve fibres resulting in progressive loss of vision.
-The condition is commonly due to raised eye pressures over a long period of time.
+Glaucoma is a condition in which the optic nerve suffers progressive damage with loss of nerve fibres, resulting in progressive loss of vision.
+The condition is commonly due to raised eye pressure over a long period.

-The eye produces fluid constantly, which is drained away through a sieve like structure called the Trabecular Meshwork at the inner corner between the cornea and the iris.
-When the resistance within the trabecular meshwork builds up, this will cause build up of pressure inside the eyes.
+The eye produces fluid constantly, which is drained away through a sieve-like structure called the Trabecular Meshwork at the inner corner between the cornea and the iris.
+When the resistance within the trabecular meshwork builds up, this will cause a build-up of pressure inside the eyes.
 The pressure will cause damage to the optic nerve head (optic disc) and result in the loss of vision.

 How do you know that you have glaucoma?

-Most patients suffer from glaucoma do not have any symptoms.
-Usually the opticians detect possible glaucoma changes with raised eye pressure, suspicious optic nerve head (optic disc) or visual field loss during routine eye tests.
-Patients may notice reduction in vision when visual field loss becoming more advanced in both eyes.
+Most patients with glaucoma do not have any symptoms.
+Usually, opticians detect possible glaucoma changes with raised eye pressure, suspicious optic nerve head (optic disc), or visual field loss during routine eye tests.
+Patients may notice reduced vision when visual field loss becomes more advanced in both eyes.

-Some patients who suffers from acute angle closure glaucoma will get symptoms with eye pain, blurred vision, headache or brow-ache and seeing 'halos' around lights at night.
+Some patients who suffer from acute angle closure glaucoma will get symptoms with eye pain, blurred vision, headache or browache and seeing 'halos' around lights at night.

 Who are at risk of glaucoma?